ahsan44411/NLP-comment-sentiment-analysis/README.md

 # Dataset

-The data used was from Kaggle.
+The data used was from Kaggle (https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/data).
 It divided comments into six different classes
 1. toxic
 2. severe_toxic
 3. obscene